 It’s Time To Start Developing A Village Mentality

 Poet and educator Gwendolyn Brooks once said, “We are each other’s harvest; we are each other’s business; we are each other’s magnitude and bond.”
-I have always lived in this way, making the issues facing my brothers and sisters my own; prioritizing the safety and preservation of others, especially Black women, before my own.
+I have always lived in this way, making the issues facing my brothers, sisters, and nonbinary siblings my own; prioritizing the safety and preservation of others, especially Black women, before my own.
 I haven’t always been good at it.
 I make mistakes.
 But, a recent low point in my life made me realize that part of my issue is my lack of success in building and nurturing my village: the people who have always been down for me, who are always there when I need them, and who never judge my imperfections as evidence that I don’t deserve love.

 The concept of a village is such an apt analogy when we talk about self-love, relationships, and solidarity.
 In a village, every member has a role.
 Some are hunters, others are gatherers.
 Some are teachers, others are chieftains.
 Even some others are dedicated to managing the harvest, tilling the soil and watching the crops season after season.
 No one has a more vital job than another.
 The important thing about a village is that every single person has a job to fulfill.
 Without each of them working in a relative state of symbiosis, the whole village crumbles.